 It would be easy to write off SimIsle: Missions In The Rainforest as “SimCity on an island.”
-This was the ninth commercially released Sim game published by Maxis, and by this point, the studio and their development partners may have looked predictable.
+This was the ninth commercially released Sim game published by Maxis, and by this point, the studio may have looked predictable.
 How many SimNoun titles could they release?

 What distinguished Maxis’s Sim games was that they weren’t just about making cities or farms.
 They were interactive toys where you could play around in a sandbox with concepts about science or society.
 Not necessarily accurate portrayals of those concepts, but a distillation of them, attempting to be faithful to the spirit of how they interact.
 SimIsle, developed for Maxis by the British company Intelligent Games, isn’t simply a new location: it’s also a new set of ideas to experiment with.
 And one of the most critical this time is your interaction with the environment.

 You’re the manager of the development on a rainforest island, somewhere out in a cluster in the Pacific Ocean.
 In this self-contained setting, you can see how nothing happens in a vacuum.
 Everything has a background, and everything comes with a cost – transportation budget for trucks, boats, and planes moving people and supplies; maintenance costs for the structures you build; and salaries for your staff who keep the development running.
 The costs aren’t limited to money.
 You’ve basically invaded an island, and your actions will leave scars on its ecology and culture. » Read more about SimIsle: Missions In The Rainforest